-The Physical Fitness Incentive Program shall be administered by the Chief of Police or, for PSOs, the AJMC.
-Levels of fitness and a corresponding rating system for both officers and PSOs shall be established by the Police Chief and FOP Executive Board and approved by the City Manager.
+The Physical Fitness Incentive Program shall be administered by the Chief of Police.
+Levels of fitness and a corresponding rating system for officers shall be established by the Police Chief and FOP Executive Board and approved by the City Manager.
 Those on the Response Team who successfully pass their Physical Fitness Test each time given will receive incentive pay based on their level of achievement.
 The amount of money to fund the provisions of this Section shall be limited to twelve thousand (\$12,000) dollars per contract year, provided, however, that this dollar amount shall be exclusive of the amount needed to fund the above listed provision relating to the members of the Response Team.